Photo: Jathan Campbell

 Where Will It Be Held?

-The 64th GRAMMY Awards show will be broadcast live from the Crypto.com Arena (formerly STAPLES Center) in Los Angeles.
+The 64th GRAMMY Awards show will be broadcast live from the MGM Grand Garden Arena in Las Vegas.

 Who Is Performing At The 2022 GRAMMYs Awards Show?